-This is part of a series.
-See the list of posts here.
+(This is part of a series on the design of a language.
+See the list of posts here.)

 Suppose I want to implement an interactive language - one where code is often run immediately after writing.
 Think scientific computing, database queries, system shells etc. So we care about both compile-time and run-time performance because we'll usually experience their sum.

 A traditional switch-based bytecode interpreter is very easy to implement and very portable, but typically leaves 10-1000x run-time performance on the floor compared to a good optimizing compiler.

 On the other hand, using an AOT-focused compiler like llvm or gcc can often leave 10-1000x compile-time performance on the floor compared to a simple interpreter.

 It would be nice to find a sweet spot somewhere in the middle of the pareto curve.
 Let's say that for any given program we'd like the combined compile-time and run-time to always be within 5x of (pure) cpython AND within 5x of clang.
 So on small data our programs start up quickly, but on large data they still run reasonably quickly.

 Also let's make life even harder and also demand:

 - Only 1-2 years of dev effort to implement.